Policy 6-316: Code of Faculty Rights and Responsibilities

 - Faculty members must not plagiarize the work of a student.
 Where a faculty member and a student work together, appropriate credit must be given to the student.
 Faculty members may not limit or curtail the right of a student to publish or otherwise communicate the result of the student's own scholarly activities.

 - Faculty members shall not reveal matters related in explicit confidence by a student to any person, except as required by law or permitted according to this policy.
 Faculty members may, report their assessment of a student's academic performance and ability to persons making legitimate inquiry provided such disclosure is in accordance with the Family Educational Rights and Privacy Act ("FERPA").
 Faculty members should report to the Dean of Students Office any information regarding the behavior of a student that raises concerns regarding the student's health or safety or the health or safety of others.
-Faculty members must report to the Department of Public Safety (585-COPS) the behaviour of any student or other individual that poses an imminent risk to the health or safety of the student or other individuals.
+Faculty members must report to the Department of Public Safety (585-COPS) the behavior of any student or other individual that poses an imminent risk to the health or safety of the student or other individuals.

 - Faculty members have the same duties to students in clinical and research settings, in distance learning, and in other non-traditional settings as they do in the traditional classroom.